Friday, March 16, 2012

 Introduction

-Ordinarily, President Jonathan, or a PDP Presidential candidate for that matter, would be the last President I would be rooting for.
+President Jonathan, or a PDP Presidential candidate for that matter, would be the last President I would be rooting for.
 The reason for that is quite obvious: I am a progressive Democrat.
-Be that as it may, I resent in its entirety the "bring down syndrome" and the pernicious verbiage relentlessly heaped at the person of the President by some of our critics and the blatant subversion of our constitution by family and friends of the late President Yar'Adua throughout the period of his illness and immediately thereafter.
-Our Constitution is not ambiguous with respect to the succession process when there is a vacancy in the office of the President.
-In spite of that understanding, some people were hell-bent on running Vice President Jonathan out of town similar to what the right-wing of the Republican Party did to President Bill Clinton when he newly arrived in Washington D.C. in 1993.
-There is a distinction to be made between constructive criticism of the President's programs vis-a-vis willfully lampooning the person of the President because he is not privileged enough or in the image of your likeness.
-I am a progressive thinker whose view of political power is defined by the extent to which the power is utilized to serve the needs of the electorates - which is in sharp contrast to the conservative ideological bend of the President and his political party.
+Be that as it may, I resent in its entirety the "bring down syndrome" and the pernicious verbiage relentlessly heaped at the person of the President by some of our critics and the blatant subversion of our constitution by family and friends of the late President Yar'Adua throughout his illness and immediately thereafter.
+Our Constitution is not ambiguous concerning the succession process when there is a vacancy in the office of the President.
+Despite that understanding, some people were hell-bent on running Vice President Jonathan out of town, similar to what the right wing of the Republican Party did to President Bill Clinton when he newly arrived in Washington, D.C. in 1993.
+There is a distinction between constructive criticism of the President's programs vis-a-vis willfully lampooning the person of the President because he is not privileged enough or in the image of your likeness.
+I am a progressive thinker whose view of political power is defined by the extent to which the power is utilised to serve the needs of the electorate, which is in sharp contrast to the conservative ideological bent of the President and his political party.
 Nevertheless, I still hold the presidency or the office of the President in the highest esteem.
 Any President, no matter the political party, region, or tribe, is my President, our President.
-My disagreement with President Jonathan or with PDP is not personal, it is simply ideological and philosophical.
+My disagreement with President Jonathan or with PDP is not personal; it is simply ideological and philosophical.
 That said, I am not ideologically rigid or philosophically uncompromising.
 I espouse pragmatism and am very willing to embrace informed and positive changes when I feel it in any administration, no matter who is in charge.
 Right now, it is still politics as usual.

-I have no doubt in my mind that a progressive administration - specifically at the national level, devoid of ethnic or religious coloration - is our best hope given the level of discontent of the governance and the apparent disconnect between the governed and successive governments since independence.
+I have no doubt in my mind that a progressive administration, specifically at the national level, devoid of ethnic or religious colouration, is our best hope given the level of discontent with governance and the apparent disconnect between the governed and successive governments since independence.
 Until we have a genuine leader who espouses financial discipline, transparency, and accountability in the management of our wealth, we cannot make tomorrow better than today.

 Part I: